-Antoine Rozner made his major debut at the 2021 PGA Championship and two months later played his first Open after being called up as replacement for South Korean KH Lee.
+Antoine Rozner made his major debut at the 2021 PGA Championship and two months later played his first Open after being called up as a replacement for South Korean KH Lee.

-Antoine Rozner made his major debut at the 2021 PGA Championship and two months later played his first Open after being called up as replacement for South Korean KH Lee.
+Antoine Rozner made his major debut at the 2021 PGA Championship and two months later played his first Open after being called up as a replacement for South Korean KH Lee.

 The winner of six tournaments while at the University of Missouri-Kansas City, he turned professional in 2016 aged 23 after representing France in the Eisenhower Trophy world amateur team championship in Mexico.
 He also played for Europe in the Palmer Cup college match against the United States at Formby, where he won all his four games.